In Italy, going back to work may depend on having the right antibodies

 But the results may not be great news for people who, potentially under the law, will remain marginalized from society.

-But Italy was also more advanced in investigative cases compared to the rest of the West.

-"The disease has been in full swing here for a month and a half," he said, adding that this allowed researchers to track many patients over a long period of time to determine if immunity had developed.
+Because Italy was more advanced in cases, he said, researchers can track many patients over a long period of time to determine if immunity has developed.

 "We found ourselves being a bit of a lab," he said.